Dropshipping failure story; automation gone wrong!

 I started watching many YouTube videos on how to reach Facebook support and it suggested I go by the “report a problem form option” on my Facebook dashboard.
 I tried this option and sent a message but it’s been months and I still haven’t gotten a response.

 What is most devastating is that I have been using that Facebook account for more than 10 years!
 It’s a very old account.

-To keep business going, I have had to collaborate with a friend and keep my FB marketing via my friend’s Facebook business manager account.
+To keep business going, I have had to create a new Facebook Account and Business manager Account.

 Automation got my Reddit, and linkedin business account banned;